 - Building quick reflexes: Birds can appear out of nowhere and birdwatchers must be ready with their binoculars to spot them.

-- Increasing mental alertness: Because birds can be gone in the blink of an eye, the brain of a birdwatcher operates on different levels as it tries to pick up clues of nearby birds, helping you to snap that picture before it’s too late.
+- Increasing mental alertness: Birds can be gone in the blink of an eye.
+The brain of a birdwatcher operates on a higher level as it tries to pick up clues of nearby birds, helping you to snap that picture before it’s too late.

 - Walking: Birdwatchers typically walk many miles during outings.
 Depending on the location, birdwatchers must hike, climb and push themselves to limits they wouldn’t normally reach in everyday life.
 Like the birds on their list, the cardio benefits add up.

 - Natural stress reduction: Therapists and doctors alike recommend spending time outdoors for stressed-out patients.
-Longer daylight hours offer birdwatchers more chances to get outdoors and become mindful of their surroundings, helping to reduce stress levels.
+Longer daylight hours offer birdwatchers more chances to get outdoors and become mindful of their surroundings.
+This helps to reduce stress levels.

 - Boosting overall health benefits: The ultraviolet (or UV) rays from the sun help stimulate the body’s natural production of vitamin D. Having little or no sun exposure puts a person at risk for low levels of vitamin D, a vital nutrient for bone health.